networknt/light-doc/content/en/tutorial/rest/openapi/petstore/compose.md

 logging level the application with externalized logback.xml file.

-In this tutorial, we have externalize the config files and start server with docker-compose with externalized config files.
+In this tutorial, we have externalized the config files and start server with docker-compose with externalized config files.
 You can put all config files into the externalized config folder or just put the files that you want to override the default one inside the container.